Solar for renters - solar panels on roof

 Fact Checked Fact Checked

-It’s no secret there is huge potential for small-scale solar energy generation in Australia – just look at the three-plus million homes that already have panels installed!
-While solar can save homeowners a stack of cash on their electricity bills, it raises the question: can renters get in on the action too?
+There is huge potential for small-scale solar energy generation in Australia – with more than 30% of homes now being powered by solar PV.
+While solar can save homeowners on their electricity bills, it raises the question: can renters benefit from solar panels too?

 Advertisement

-It is certainly possible to get solar panels when renting a property, but in the end it will come down to the landlord and what they are comfortable with being installed at the property.
-Some rentals may already come with rooftop solar panels, in which case, renters can start accessing solar energy straight away, although the landlord may have an agreement in place prior to signing the lease indicating how this transaction would work.
+Solar panels for renters is certainly possible, but in the end it will come down to the landlord and what they are comfortable with having installed at the property.
+Some rentals may already come with rooftop solar panels, in which case, renters can start accessing solar energy straight away.
+However, the landlord may have an agreement in place prior to signing the lease indicating how this transaction would work.

-But, if you find yourself renting a property that doesn’t have solar panels installed already, there are a few ways you could go about accessing solar energy at the property, whether that’s through installing your own system or not.
+If you find yourself renting a property that doesn’t have solar panels installed already, there are a few ways you could go about accessing solar energy at the property.
+This could be through installing your own system, or gaining access to portable solar panels.

-Do renters have access to a solar feed-in tariff if they get solar?
+Do renters have access to a solar feed-in tariff if they receive solar?

-If there is solar installed at a rental property then it should be eligible for a solar feed-in tariff.
+If there is solar installed at a rental property, the property should be eligible for a solar feed-in tariff (FiT).
 Whether or not the renter will be able to claim any credits on their bills via the FiT will depend on the arrangement they have with their landlord.

 • The landlord pays the electricity bill on the tenant’s behalf and asks the renter to pay back the full amount, including what the credits would have subsidised.
 This means the renter will not benefit from the credits and the landlord can absorb the credit for their own use.